lyft/flinkk8soperator/docs/user_guide.md

 ## Working with FlinkApplications

+### Building a new Flink application
+The flink operator brings up Jobmanager and Taskmanager for an application in Kubernetes.
+It does this by creating [deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) objects based on the *image* field in the flink application custom resource object.
+For more information about building images, please refer to this [documentation](/examples/README.md) and [examples](/examples/wordcount/)

 ### Creating a New FlinkApplication

 A `FlinkApplication` can be created from a YAML file storing the `FlinkApplication` specification using either the `kubectl apply -f <YAML file path>` command.
 Once a `FlinkApplication` is successfully created, the operator will receive it and creates a flink cluster as configured in the specification to run on the Kubernetes cluster.